Sami-Souissi/ECJE_Plus_APP/README.md

 ## Features

 - **AI-Powered Virtual Assistant:** Experience a cutting-edge AI-powered virtual assistant that leverages the GPT-3 API and Eleven Labs API to engage with users intelligently.

+- **Dynamic Background:** With a simple click of a button, users can dynamically change the animated background, allowing them to personalize their experience and set the mood.

 - **Push Notifications:** Stay informed and connected with push notifications that provide real-time updates.